 Master Craftsman Dave Fetty

 Trained at Blenko glass, David Fetty joined Fenton Art Glass in 1965 and went on to make many unique limited edition pieces.
 He is known for his beautiful mould-blown creations, signature creations like his “hanging hearts” items, and unique off-hand (freehand) glassware.
 Dave worked for Fenton as a glass blower and artist for over 47 years!
-Even after retiring in 1998, he continued to make unique items for Fenton and was still blowing glass after a bout of COVID in 2021!
+Even after retiring in 1998, he continued to make unique items for Fenton and was still blowing glass in his 90’s, following a bout of COVID in 2021!

 Fenton Glass for Other Companies